On the right career track?

 We will look at medical careers that require 2-year degrees, 4-year degrees, and 7-year degrees on this site.

 How long you want to go to school?

-I created a list of medical careers I considered before I chose radiographic technology.
+I created a list of medical careers when I considered a career in health care.

 Each of the health care professions require a minimum of an post-secondary degree.